Our storystarted with the community

 Simple Whole Grains

 From the smallest seeds grow the basic building blocks of our culture and cuisine.
-We adhere to procuring clean, preferably heirloom and stoneground, chem free grains.
+We adhere to procuring clean, preferably heirloom and stoneground, chemical free grains.